UgnisSoftware/design-system-builder/README.md

 # Ugnis

-Ugnis is a visual UI builder, a replacement for React+Redux/Elm without writing any code.
-Plays nice with existing apps, can be introduced in small steps.
+Ugnis is a fully declarative way to write web applications, a replacement for React+Redux/Elm where instead of writing code you use a visual editor.

+WARNING: Ugnis is a proof of concept.
+We do not recommend relying on it before it reaches 1.0v.

-Ugnis consist of two parts:
+Ugnis consist of three parts:
-  - every applications is a JSON file
+  - your application as a JSON file.
-  - a runtime that interprets your JSON and mounts it on a provided html node
+  - a runtime that interprets your JSON and mounts it on a provided html node.

-You wouldn't want to write JSON by hand, that's why Ugnis is a visual UI builder
+  - Ugnis visual editor because you wouldn't want to write JSON by hand.

 ```
   import ugnis from 'ugnis'

-  var app = ugnis(json)
+  const app = ugnis(json)
 ```

 If you are integrating Ugnis into an existing app, you can interact by sending and listening to events: